seoulai/seoulai.github.io/hackathon.md

  # To send your action to market:
  obs, rewards, done, \_ = env.step(\*\*action)

- # We recommend that rewards override user-defined fuctions
+ # It is recommended that reward override and user-defined function usage be done via postprocess function.
 a1.postprocess(obs, action, next_obs, rewards)

 {% endhighlight %}